brl/pH/sommelier/README.md

 `--accelerators=Super_L` needs to be passed to sommelier for the this button to bring up the application launcher when Linux programs have keyboard focus.

+There is also the `--windowed-accelerators=WINDOWED_ACCELERATORS` flag for accelerators that should be handled by the host compositor when the focused window is windowed but not while it is fullscreen.

-Consistent with other flags, `SOMMELIER_ACCELERATORS` environment variable can be used as an alternative to the command line flag.
+Consistent with other flags, `SOMMELIER_ACCELERATORS` and `SOMMELIER_WINDOWED_ACCELERATORS` environment variable can be used as an alternative to the command line flag.

 ## Examples

-Start master sommelier and use wayland-1 as name of socket to listen on:
+Start parent sommelier and use wayland-1 as name of socket to listen on:

 ```
-sommelier --master --socket=wayland-1
+sommelier --parent --socket=wayland-1
 ```

 Start sommelier that runs weston-terminal with density scale multiplier 1.5: